HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/sectionedService.md

 Retrieves all list entries with visibility set to 3 (i.e., marked as deleted) from the 'listentries' table.
 Used to show items that were previously deleted from the course structure.

 ## Input Parameters
 - Parameter: $opt
   - Type: string
   - Description: Operation type (used for logging/debugging).

 - Parameter: $courseid
-  - Type: int(10)
+  - Type: int
   - Description: Course ID.
+Stored as int(10) in the database

 - Parameter: $coursevers
   - Type: int(11)
   - Description: Course version.
+Stored as int(11) in the database

 - Parameter: $versid
-  - Type: int(11)
+  - Type: int
   - Description: Version ID (not used in logic directly).
+Stored as int(11) in the database

 - Parameter: $log_uuid
-  - Type: char
+  - Type: string
   - Description: UUID used for logging.

 ## Calling Methods
 - GET (getOP)

 ## Output Data and Format
 - Output
   - Type: JSON
   - Description: The full sectioned course data, including entries marked as deleted.

 ## Examples of Use

-'SELECT * FROM listentries WHERE visible = '3''
+`SELECT * FROM listentries WHERE visible = '3'`

 ### Microservices Used
 - getUid_ms
 - retrieveSectionedService_ms